 Among those, we have selected the 14 best schools.
 Students have a variety of options within the faith atmosphere, with schools spanning from one coast to the other, in small and large cities.

 Church of Christ colleges and universities provide many academic opportunities, from ministry to business to education, with many options in between.
-This ranking was updated on July 24th, 2020.

 14 of the Best Church of Christ Universities

 There are currently 47 majors, including a Religion major, offered to undergraduate students at Pepperdine University, who may then continue on to 33 Master’s programs.
 The graduate programs include a Master of Arts in Religion and a Master of Divinity, 15 certificate programs, and eight doctoral programs.
 A 12.5:1 student-faculty ratio provides opportunities for guidance across all programs.

 Six international campuses are available for students seeking study abroad opportunities, and additional opportunities span six continents.
 Approximately 84 percent of students get direct experience in their field during their education.
 A year at Pepperdine totals just under $67,000 for an on-campus undergraduate student in the College of Letters, Arts, and Sciences.

 2. Abilene Christian University (Abilene, TX)

 With 70 majors for undergraduates, 27 Master’s degrees, and three doctoral programs in ministry, Abilene Christian University provides a wide variety of academic options to students interested in pursuing their education in a school affiliated with the Church of Christ.
 The fairly large university maintains a 14:1 student-faculty ratio and an average class size of 26, and offers 16 NCAA Division 1 teams and a high rate of athletic success.